Do you have all the essential gear and clothing for your next hike?

 At roughly 3.6 miles from the boat landing hikers will finally reach Grinnell Glacier Viewpoint where you'll enjoy commanding views of the 152-acre glacier, Upper Grinnell Lake, the Garden Wall (part of the Continental Divide), as well as 9553-foot Mount Gould.
 Looking towards the southeast, in the notch on the Garden Wall just below the summit of Mount Gould, is Gem Glacier, the smallest named glacier in Glacier National Park.

 In years past rangers would lead hikes out onto the glacier itself.
-However, as a result of its retreat in recent years, they no longer do this.
+However, as a result of its retreat in recent years they no longer do this.
 The park does allow visitors to venture onto the glacier, but they highly recommend that you don't go alone, or go too far.
-It's especially dangerous when there's fresh snow on the ground, which can hide deep crevasses.
+It's especially dangerous when there's fresh snow on the ground, which can easily hide deep crevasses.

 Grinnell Glacier